National Geographic Institute (Belgium)

 The Belgian National Geographic Institute (NGI) (Institut géographique national; Nationaal Geografisch Instituut) is the Belgian national mapping agency.
+It is overseen by the Belgian Ministry of Defense.
+It collects, manages, and brokers geographic information, in the form of topographic maps, photographs, and digital geodata.
+It also operates the Belgian geodetic reference system.

 The headquarters are located at Campus Renaissance near the Parc du Cinquantenaire/Jubelpark in Brussels.
+It operates Its historical collections include topographic maps of Belgium made during the German occupation of Belgium during the First World War.